-You'll need a couple of tools to complete this job:
+You'll need a couple of things to complete this job:

 - Flathead screwdriver